-Chief Executive Officer Business Area Leaders and Staff Leaders, i.e. the people heading the Group's central policymaking and control functions (Corporate Functions), report to the CEO of the Holding.
+Chief Executive Officer

+Responsibility for the Group's Business Areas Business Area Leaders and Staff Leaders, i.e. the people heading the Group's central policymaking and control functions (Corporate Functions), report to the CEO of the Holding.

-Responsibility for the Group's Business Areas Responsibility for the Group's business areas can be summarized as follows:
+Responsibility for the Group's business areas can be summarized as follows:

-- 1. Food & Beverage North America, operated through the HMSHost division (HMSHost Corporation and subsidiaries); - 2.
+- 1. Food & Beverage North America, operated through the HMSHost division (HMSHost and its subsidiaries); - 2.
 Food & Beverage International, specifically taking care of the Food & Beverage Far East, Middle East and Northern Europe (airports and railway stations); - 3.
 Food & Beverage Europe operated by Autogrill Italia and Autogrill Europe.